-When transitioning to a cruelty-free vegan wardrobe, sweaters are among the last things we think about.
-When it comes to animals used for clothing, we typically worry first about fur and leather, but wool is also a huge concern for compassionate animal lovers.
+While transitioning to a cruelty-free wardrobe, vegan sweaters are among the last things we think about.
+We typically worry first about animal products like fur and leather.
+However, wool is also a huge concern for compassionate animal lovers.

-People frequently ask me why I don’t wear wool (we’re taught as children that the wool harvesting process is pain-free), and my simplest answer is this: any industry that exploits and profits from animals ends up cutting corners and prioritizing revenue over kindness.
-If you want to know more about the wool industry and why vegan animal advocates don’t support it, read my post here: Why We Don’t Wear Wool.
+People frequently ask me why I don’t wear wool.
+After all, we’re taught as children that the wool harvesting process is pain-free.
+My simplest answer is this: any industry that exploits and profits from animals ends up cutting corners and prioritizing revenue over kindness.
+If you want to know more about the wool industry and why vegan animal advocates don’t support it, read my post on Why We Don’t Wear Wool.

-You may be wondering why I’ve included sweatshirts in this guide as well, given that they aren’t usually made with animal-sourced materials.
-The answer is pretty simple: I just want to give you more options to stay warm!
-I’ve also come across quite a few animal-friendly AND eco-friendly sweatshirt brands in recent years, and wanted to make sure to share them with you!
+You may wonder why I included sweatshirts in this guide.
+After all, sweatshirts aren’t usually made with animal-sourced materials.
+I just want to give you more options to stay warm!
+I’ve also come across quite a few animal-friendly AND eco-friendly sweatshirt brands, and wanted to share them with you!
 Whether you’re looking to stay warm in vegan sweaters or sweatshirts, I’ve got you covered:

-To help you make your animal-friendly purchases without too much confusion, I’ve assigned labels to each business.
+To help you shop without too much confusion, I’ve assigned labels to each brand.
 “Fully vegan retailer/brand” means you’re safe to purchase anything from their website, as they never use or sell animal products.
-“Vegan-friendly retailer/brand” means the brand consistently carries plentiful vegan options (but you should still double check materials).
+“Vegan-friendly retailer/brand” means the brand consistently carries plentiful vegan options.
+However, you should still double check materials.
 Finally, “Carries vegan brands/options” means the business does sell many animal products, so you’ll definitely need to check materials lists carefully.

 Nois New York (fully vegan retailer)

 Nois New York started as a street style blog, but evolved into a cruelty-free online boutique!
 They offer a wide range of animal-friendly fashion, including vegan sweaters.
-One thing I love about Nois is that they provide symbols on each product page that denote qualities like “eco-friendly”, “organic”, “fair trade”, etc., to help you make the most ethical choices possible.
+I love that Nois provides symbols on each product page that denote qualities like “eco-friendly”, “organic”, “fair trade”, etc., to help you make the most ethical choices possible.
 At Nois New York, you’ll find some traditional styles and looks, but you’ll also discover new trends and creative couture, all made without harming any animals!

 Shop vegan sweaters and sweatshirts at Nois New York.

 Everlane is a relatively new discovery for me, but I’m already enamored.
-They are dedicated to offering ethically made, eco-friendly apparel with full transparency behind their price tags!
-What that means is, for every piece they sell, you can scroll down to their “true cost” section, which shows you what exactly you’re paying for with your purchase.
-Costs is broken down into categories like materials, hardware, labor, travel, and duties (taxes), so you know exactly where your money is going.
+They are dedicated to offering eco-friendly and ethically made apparel with full transparency behind their sourcing.
 They aren’t a vegan brand, as they do use a lot of wool/cashmere, but they do have quite a few vegan options!
 My personal favorite item they sell (pictured above) is the ReNew Fleece Sweatshirt, each of which is made from 35 recycled plastic bottles!!